CSWomenUMass/cswomenumass.github.io/_pages/events.md

 * Hema Raghavan, Director of Engineering at LinkedIn (9/20)
 * Google Resume Workshop (9/20)
 * CSWomen Hike to Mount Norwottuck (10/4)
-* Ananya Howard, Mark C. Smith Professor and Chair of the School of Interactive Computing in the College of Computing at Georgia Tech  (10/7)
+* Ayanna Howard, Mark C. Smith Professor and Chair of the School of Interactive Computing in the College of Computing at Georgia Tech  (10/7)
 * Halloween Tea (10/31)
 * Graduate Student Panel (12/3)
 <!--